alphagov/re-build-systems-test/README.md

 * Step 3 - Once that is done, you can provision the main Jenkins infrastructure

 * Step 4 - Use your Jenkins!

+## Architectural documentation

+If you would like more information about the architecture of this platform, you can read the [architectural documentation](docs/architecture/README.md).

+## Prerequisites

+You will need:

+* basic understanding of how to use Terraform

+* an AWS user account with administrator access

+* the following software installed on your laptop:
+    * terraform v0.11.7
+    * awscli

 ## Step 1 - Provision the DNS infrastructure